miphe/mi6.theme/README.md

 ---

-- _The Mi6 theme was designed and built by [André Drougge](http://miphe.com)._
-- _Why "Mi6"?_ - short for miphe 6.0, the 6'th theme developed for the miphe.com domain.
+- _Why the name "Mi6"?_ - short for miphe 6.0, the 6'th theme developed for the miphe.com domain.